Covid Testing: What Test Should You Get?

 TESTING for Covid19

-Should you get an Oral Swab or Antibody test?
+Should you get a Swab or Antibody test?

-Get an Oral Swab test -If you are sick and have Covid19 symptoms, if you are traveling and the country or state requires it for entry, or if you think you may have been recently exposed to the virus.
+Get a Swab test -If you are sick and have Covid19 symptoms, if you are traveling and the country or state requires it for entry, or if you think you may have been recently exposed to the virus.

 Get an Antibody test- If you want to know if you have potentially been exposed to the virus in the past 2-3 weeks, or to see if you have IgG immunity after a quarantine period, and for travel purposes.